 What can I say – after the totally okay airfare, price-wise, the room rates were the second nice surprise.
 I paid an average of about 45 €uros a night for single rooms at hotels that were comfortable and clean and conveniently located in the city centers not far from the train station as well as the attractions.

 There are all kinds of toiletries at your disposal including disposable toothbrushes and razors.
 But please, do the planet a favor and use there only if you really need them – it’s such an environmental sin using these disposable things.
-Below there is a whole section dealing with the different types of accommodations and what to consider.
-I was very surprised how easy it had been to find extremely reasonably priced rooms.
-I booked about six to eight weeks before my trips, albeit, most of these bookings could have been canceled for free.
-Therefore, I can only recommend booking well ahead – you’ll find a booking mask below and all the hotels I stayed at described in the individual posts.
+Below there is a whole section dealing with the different types of accommodations and what to consider. it surprised me how easy it had been to find extremely reasonably priced rooms.
+I booked about six to eight weeks before my trips, albeit, most of these bookings had a free cancellation policy.
+Therefore, I can only recommend booking well ahead.
+You’ll find a booking mask below, and I’m describing all the hotels I stayed at in the individual posts.

 What you definitely should book before going to Japan is the JR pass if you intend to buy one.
 Purchase used to be possible only for international visitors from foreign.
 They changed it so that – still only foreign tourists – can obtain the pass now in Japan, too, however, it is more expensive.
-Also, some of the regional day passes can only be bought while you are still outside Japan – like e.g. the Osaka 1 day pass or 2 day pass.
+Also, you can purchase some of the regional day passes only while you are still outside Japan – like e.g. the Osaka 1 day pass or 2 day pass.

 If you are planning on visiting many museums around Tokyo, you might want to get a Grutto Pass that grants reduced or free entrance to 95 museums.
 However, this past costs 2,200 Yen, so you definitely should do the maths if it really pays out for you.

-The equivalent in Kyoto and beyond would be the Kansai Grutto Pass that lets you visit around 100 museums on a discounted price or even free.
+The equivalent in Kyoto and beyond would be the Kansai Grutto Pass which lets you visit around 100 museums at a discounted price or even free.
 This pass costs 1,100 Yen.

 I’m the most impatient person on earth, I hate waiting, standing in line drives me crazy.
 Isn’t it ironic that this is something you have to do in Japan for each and every little thing.

-If you are like me and want to save time, you should check if you cannot make reservation for time slots at museums and other venues.
-Also, if you want to join the guided tour of the Imperial Palace in Tokyo, advanced reservation is highly recommended (although, in all honesty, the tour isn’t).
+If you are like me and want to save time, you should check if you cannot make reservations for time slots at museums and other venues.
+Also, if you want to join the guided tour of the Imperial Palace in Tokyo, an advanced reservation is highly recommended.
+Albeit, in all honesty, the tour isn’t that great.

 You’ll find all the relevant info and links in the posts on the individual destinations.

-Since many saving perks are reserved for foreigners, you have to pre-order or purchased them in your country of origin.
+Since many saving perks are reserved for foreigners, you have to pre-order or purchase them before your trip to your country of origin.
 Then, as you pick up vouchers and tickets, you need to show your passport as proof that you are only a visitor and not a resident.